When looking for a job, you won’t get far without a professional-looking resume.

 Though this might seem like a small feature, it engages visitors through interaction.
 It also hints at the designer’s playful personality.

 Want your website to have that ‘wow’ factor?
-Vladimir Gruev’s unique resume shows how to astonish potential clients and employers.
+Vladimir Gruev’s unique resume shows how to astonish potential customers and employers.

 The Ukraine-based designer uses a pink and blue color scheme but ensures text is legible by incorporating some black and white too.
 This is a great tip to keep in mind if you want to create a colorful website.